burbox22/sayanghosh91/README.md

-# Hi there 👋 I'm Sayon Ghosh!
+# Hi there 👋 I'm Sayan Ghosh!

 ## About Me
 Resourceful forest spatial scientist with 7+ years of experience in forest management, carbon mitigation, and climate change initiatives.
 Adept at developing scientifically rigorous frameworks for carbon removal pathways...